BeyondGoodAndDev/doublegram_startup/README.md

 # Doublegram Startup Edition - Targeting, scraping and adding tool for your groups and channels on Telegram.

-Visit  [Doublegram Official Website](https://doublegram.com) for Pro Edition.
+This Edition of Doublegram is FREE and Open Source!
+Visit  [Doublegram Official Website](https://doublegram.com) to buy the Pro Edition.

 Add thousands of users to your groups and channels using your Telegram accounts.
 Doublegram let you do that easily and in an automatic and personalized way.